wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 val transactionDecodedPayload = parser.parse(transactionDecodedPayloadStr).flatMap(_.as[AppleJWSTransactionDecodedPayload]).toTry.get
 ```

-Here we have the detailed transaction information in `transactionDecodedPayload` and can hand it with our business logic.
+Here we have the detailed transaction information in `transactionDecodedPayload` and can handle it with our business logic.

-There is an interesting thing: `signedRenewInfo` and `signedTrasactionInfo` are both encoded with JWS again in payload data.
-I don't know why: since we've already verified the whole payload is signed by Apple, all the content in it should already be valid as well, what's the point to sign the fields again?
+There is an interesting thing: `signedRenewalInfo` and `signedTransactionInfo` are both encoded with JWS again in the payload data.
+I don't know why: since we've already verified the whole payload is signed by Apple, all the content in it should already be valid as well, what's the point of signing the fields again?
 I just decoded the fields with `JWSObject.parse` but you can always verify it with the same method above just to be safe.

 ## 5. Other Thoughts

-As I said about a [previous blog about an iOS bug](/2020-11-08-DNS-Resolving-Bug-in-iOS-14.html), I really hate Apple's close ecosystem.
-But Apple's hardware is good and has a large user space, so we cannot avoid it.
+As I said in a [previous blog about an iOS bug](/2020-11-08-DNS-Resolving-Bug-in-iOS-14.html), I really hate Apple's closed ecosystem.
+But Apple's hardware is good and has a large user base, so we cannot avoid it.
 Hopefully Android can be better at permission management and other mobile OS can also catch up.